Dear parents and families,

 - There is a $20 fee for all replacement ID cards, which will be assessed to the student's bill in Student Accounts.

 - Students will need a photo ID to pick up their card.
 Acceptable forms of ID include: driver’s license, passport, high school or other university photo ID.

-- ID Card distribution plans will be posted on the Student Records website in late January.
+- ID Card distribution plans will be posted on the Student Records website.

 Official expedited electronic transcripts are available